German Kranz Cake

 Step 6

-Pour the caramelized walnut composition into a silicone tray or a simple oiled one.
+Pour the caramelized walnut mixture into a silicone or simply oiled tray.

 German Kranz Cake - Step 6